University of Calgary Solar Car Team: Miracle workers

-The team performed a "miracle" by managing to establish a strong student base with which to construct the car, procure significant sponsorship and successfully build a highly successful vehicle with limited experience all in approximately 9 months.
+The team performed a "miracle" by managing to establish a student base with which to construct the car, procure significant sponsorship, and build a working vehicle in approximately 9 months despite their limited experience.
 Established teams have two years to refine existing designs between races.

 The X1 (prototype)

-In preparation for its first rayce, the University of Calgary Solar Team constructed and tested a prototype of their designs before building the final car.
+In preparation for its first race, the University of Calgary Solar Team constructed and tested a prototype of their designs before building the final car.
 The X1 was a mock-up of and predecessor to Soleon.
 The X1 was used for driver training and allowed the team to test various design decisions to help ensure a successful final product.
 The X1 was constructed from a steel chassis with a fibreglass shell which was coated with gelcoat which made the vehicle approximately twice the final weight of its sister car.

 First race results

 In its first year of existence, the University of Calgary Solar Team successfully competed in the NASC and the WSC.
 In the 2005 NASC, Soleon, their first generation rayce car placed 13th out of 17 cars that made it to the finish line.
 In the 2005 WSC Soleon placed 10th overall (out of 18) and first in its class.
 After hearing about this success, Seymour Schulich was inspired to donate $25 million (another $25 million was matched by the Alberta government) to the University of Calgary Engineering department, which was renamed the Schulich School of Engineering.